Dr. Edward H. Salmon, Chairman, Salmon Ventures

 President Kesselman received his doctorate in Higher Education Administration from Widener University, his master’s degree in Student Personnel Services/Counseling from Rowan University, his bachelor’s degree in Political Science from Stockton, and is a tenured Professor in Stockton’s School of Education, making him the most recognizable alumnus in Stockton’s history.

-Dr. Michelle McDonald, Interim Provost & Vice President for Academic Affairs
+Dr. Susan Davenport, Interim Provost and Executive Vice President

 Dr. John Froonjian, Executive Director of the William J. Hughes Center for Public Policy